orhun/halp/SECURITY.md

 ## Reporting a Vulnerability

-Please use the [GitHub Security Advisories](https://github.com/orhun/halp/security/advisories/new) feature to report vulnerabilies.
+Please use the [GitHub Security Advisories](https://github.com/orhun/halp/security/advisories/new) feature to report vulnerabilities.